What To Know About Self Managed Super Funds

 For example, some people may choose to set up an SMSF as part of their overall business structure and make use of the potential to hold commercial property in their SMSF and rent it to their trading entity.

-With greater control however comes greater responsibility, and the SMSF Trustee must have a strong understanding of the rules and regulations that are relevant to superannuation in general, as well as the rules that are specific to SMSFs.
-There are restrictions around borrowing in an SMSF for example, as well as particular rules on what type of investments can be held in the fund, how transactions need to be treated between any related entities, as well as annual compliance and documentation obligations.
+With greater control, however, comes greater responsibility, and the SMSF Trustee must have a strong understanding of the rules and regulations that are relevant to superannuation in general, as well as the rules that are specific to SMSFs.
+There are restrictions around borrowing in an SMSF.
+Borrowing is only allowed under Limited Recourse Borrowing Arrangements (LRBAs), for example, as well as particular rules on what type of investments can be held in the fund, how transactions need to be treated between any related entities, and annual compliance and documentation obligations.

 Who can have an SMSF?

-There are some rules around who can be a member of a SMSF, and all members must also act as its trustees.
+There are some rules around who can be a member of an SMSF, and all members must also act as its trustees.
 SMSF members/trustees cannot:

 • Have previously been a disqualified person by SMSF regulators